 One of the benefits of naturalizing as a U.S. citizen is that you can petition the U.S. government for your foreign spouse or fiancé to join you in the United States.
 The U.S. government requires you to file Form I-129F on behalf of your partner as part of your petition for them.
-This article explains what Form I-129F is, the eligibility requirements, cost, and necessary supporting documents.
-It also describes what happens after you file, and the Form I-129F to green card timeline.
+This article explains what Form I-129F is, as well as its eligibility requirements, cost, and necessary supporting documents.
+It also describes what happens after you file and the timeline of submitting Form I-129F to getting a green card.

 You are eligible to file Form I-129F if you are a U.S. citizen petitioning for your fiancé(e) to enter the United States and you have previously met your fiancé(e) in person in the last two years.
 If petitioning for your fiancé(e), they will receive K-1 visa status, allowing you to marry in the United States within 90 days of their arrival.
 To meet the conditions of this visa, you and your fiancé(e) must both be legally free to marry each other and marry within the 90-day timeline.

 All K-1 and K-3 visa applications must meet the immigration law standards of the International Marriage Broker Regulation Act (IMBRA).
-These standards are in place to prevent domestic violence arising from the visa process.
+These standards are in place to prevent domestic violence from arising during the visa process.
 You should review IMBRA’s policies on the Department of State’s website.

 U.S. green card holders are not eligible to file Form I-129F for their foreign partners.
 Only U.S. citizens may file Form I-129F.
 If you are a U.S. green card holder already married to a foreign spouse, you can instead petition for your spouse to enter the United States and initiate their green card application process.
 Your spouse can also apply for a green card from abroad and enter the United States when USCIS approves their application.